*I started this post September 1st when I made up my mind to do it and finished it September 2nd once it had been done.

 A few hours ago, I decided that I was going to be shaving my hair off tomorrow (September 2nd).
 Going completely bald.
 I had only just finished braiding my hair too.
 It took me two days and I was so proud of it.
 Yet less than five days after I knew the hair had to go.
 Sofi better known as @the_oddity really inspired me.
 I saw her latest video and thought this is it.
 I need to do this.
 During the August New moon I surrendered.
 That was the only intention I set.
 And then during September’s full moon in Pisces (which is when you usually reap), I decided to do the ultimate surrender.
 The spiritual meaning was not lost on me.

 Having sat with my self for a few hours, I have been able to really delve in and analyse the process, exploring why doing this means so much to me.
 As a child, I was always called ugly by uncles and aunties because they said I had no hair- so I was an ugly child.
 Hair equals beauty right?
-I remember being told that an aunty said I was an ugly child when I was born- ironically this aunty and I are look like twins.
+I remember being told that an aunty said I was an ugly child when I was born- ironically this aunty and I look like twins.
 I used to be upset at that when I was younger but at my age now, I also question the relevance of relaying that back to me at such a young age.
 Another uncle as if to reiterate, saw me at 16 and said ‘wow you’re so beautiful now and you were such an ugly child, who would have known.’
 Yes he said this to my face with all seriousness.
 By 16, I was already wearing weaves and relaxing my hair.
 (So of course I looked more appealing to them).
 The shame of natural hair was already too far embedded .

 Let me take it back a bit.
-I was born with no hair, I had only a Mohawk for the first three years of my life.
+I was born with no hair, I had only a Mohawk for the first few years of my life.
 Everyone used to call me Mr.T after the rapper lol.
 I remember it was always a running joke then.
 I felt like I must have been a unique case.
 At my age now, I realise it was perfectly normal.
 So many babies don’t grow hair till about 3.
 And then they go on to have healthy nourished hair if well looked after.

 Anyway, my hair had barely grown in.. finally, when it was first relaxed at age 5/6.
 So of course that completely stunted the growth of my hair and destroyed it.
 The notion now stuck that I just “didn’t have hair” , and it became the butt of everyone’s jokes.
 I truly believed it too.
 I mean I just wasn’t “blessed” with hair.
 My mum used to joke that when God was handing out hair he said, “Teso wait wait come and get your hair“ and I said “No!
 I’m going to earth now, I’m not waiting in line!”, so that’s why I have ‘no hair’ and was a few weeks premature.
 Anyway we would all laugh at that including me.